AuryonDev/spec/README.md

 ### Interservice communication

-To help faciliate real time communication between services, AMQP compliant applications (like RabbitMQ) are used.
-For less than real time communication, simple applications will be used.
+To faciliate real time communication between services, a REST api will be used.

 <!-- Notes for future:
 * will need to set a standard for how data is sent and received through AMQP